 AND DEBT CONSOLIDATION!

-In Wisconsin, we have a very unique law that lets people in debt obtain virtually the same kind of legal protections against creditors and their collections agencies that filing for bankruptcy provides.
-At the same time, this law lets someone pay off all their trouble debts with one, easy monthly payment.
-This law is not new, but it is not well known, even by most attorneys in Wisconsin.
+You may have heard that, in Wisconsin, we have a unique law that lets people in debt obtain virtually the same kind of legal protections against creditors and their collections agencies that filing for bankruptcy provides.
+At the same time, this law lets someone pay off trouble debts with one, easy monthly payment.
+This law is not new, but it is not well known, even by many attorneys in Wisconsin.